-At the College of Mount Saint Vincent, we are unwavering in our commitment to serving those who have bravely served.
+At the University of Mount Saint Vincent, we are unwavering in our commitment to serving those who have bravely served.
 We take immense pride in supporting our veterans and military-connected students throughout their college journey and beyond.

 To facilitate your seamless transition, we provide comprehensive and holistic advising services, coupled with an engaged community that ensures you have all the tools and resources necessary for academic, professional, and personal success.